alyashour/CAFE/CAFE/README.md

 - Swift is creme
 - Python is green
 - C++ is blue
-- JS is shit brown
 I set them all up on the wheel and let it spin, so that the gods decide what is best for me.

-Just kidding, Rust and C++ are gone because they're hard and I need this calculator done yesterday.
-I don't know any JS frameworks to make it worth it to use JS.
-And between Python and Swift...
-Python is wonderful, I already know what I'm doing, and I could probably get this project finished in a reasonable amount of time using TKinter...
-But Swift means I can finally justify buying an expensive ass Macbook for university soooooo

-I chose Swift and SwiftUI.
+Just kidding, as I was researching for this project I heard one of my favourite youtubers call Swift an "excellently designed language" so I had to check it out.
-Hopefully I'll have a working prototype done by 2028
+I've never used Swift before so, hopefully I'll have a working prototype done by 2028

 Aly Ashour.
 March 7, 2024.